Melanated Women’s Health

 Learn About Nicola

-Nicola Pierre-Smith is a Licensed Professional Counselor in Pennsylvania and Delaware who provides culturally affirming therapy and trauma informed workshops to Employee Resource Groups.
+Nicola Pierre-Smith is a Licensed Professional Counselor in Pennsylvania , New Jersey, and Delaware who provides culturally affirming therapy and trauma informed workshops to Employee Resource Groups.
 As an immigrant and Black mental health expert, Pierre-Smith knows how hard it can be to overcome stigma and shame to ask for help with your mental health in the community and workplace settings.

 Pierre-Smith is aware that it is especially hard for people from the Black, Indigenous, and People of Color (BIPOC) community to go to therapy because of cultural norms and the preference to talk to friends, family, or religious leaders.
 With this in mind, Pierre-Smith created Melanated Womens Health, LLC in 2019 to provide a culturally affirming therapy space that is both inclusive and accessible for melanated individuals and Therapists with intersecting identities.